georgerobescu/apexe3-api/examples/python/README.md

 - Imbalance (Ask Liquidity - Bid Liquidity)
 - Market Price_25 (The likely price of a market order filling the top 25 orders on that exchange)

-This data can be used for smart order routing across exchanges.

 All updates are emitted and converted to a pandas dataframe for further programmatic analysis.